-IDmelon SLA During the term of your IDmelon license, the “End-user License Agreement”, the IDmelon web admin interface and web services will be operational and available to Customer at least 99.9% of the time in any calendar month (the “IDmelon SLA”).
-If IDmelon (“company”, “we”, “us”, or “our”) does not meet the IDmelon SLA, and if Customer (“you” or “your”) meets its obligations under this IDmelon SLA, Customer will be eligible to receive the Service Credits described below.
-This IDmelon SLA states Customer’s sole and exclusive remedy for any failure by IDmelon to meet the IDmelon SLA.
+During the term of your IDmelon license, the “End-user License Agreement”, the IDmelon web admin interface, and web services will be operational and available to you (“Customer” or “your”) at least 99.9% of the time in any calendar month (the “IDmelon SLA”).
+This IDmelon SLA states Customer’s sole and exclusive remedy for any failure by IDmelon (“company”, “we”, “us”, or “our”) to meet the IDmelon SLA.
 Unless otherwise provided herein, this SLA is subject to the terms of the End-user License Agreement.
-IDmelon reserves the right to change from time to time.
+IDmelon reserves the right to change it from time to time.
 We will alert you about any changes by updating the “Last updated” date of this SLA, and you waive any right to receive specific notice of each such change.
 Please, ensure that you check the applicable terms every time you use our Services so that you understand which terms apply.
-You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised SLA by your continued use of the Service after the date such revised SLA is posted.
+You will be subject to, and will be deemed to have been made aware of and to have accepted the changes in any revised SLA by your continued use of the Service after the date such revised SLA is posted.

 Definitions and Terms

-“Downtime” means any period of time when there is more than a five percent user error rate across all of a Customer’s users, in which the users are unable to login to their panel or end-users are unable to use the IDmelon application as at least ten valid authentication requests are issued.
+“Downtime” means any period of time when there is more than a five percent user error rate across all of a Customer’s users, in which the users are unable to log in to their panel or end-users are unable to use IDmelon Authenticator application as at least ten valid authentication requests are issued.
 Intermittent Downtime for a period of less than five minutes will not be counted towards any Downtime periods.

-“Scheduled Downtime” It means periods of scheduled unavailability of the IDmelon system and user authentication service, in order to perform routine service maintenance, upgrades, and testing.
-IDmelon will notify Customer via electronic mail of Scheduled Downtime and anticipated impact to user authentication service specific functionality not less than thirty (30) hours in advance of the planned downtime window.
+“Scheduled Downtime” It means periods of scheduled unavailability of the IDmelon system and user authentication service in order to perform routine service maintenance, upgrades, and testing.
+IDmelon will notify Customer via electronic mail of Scheduled Downtime and anticipated impact to user authentication service and specific functionality in advance of the scheduled downtime window.
 Scheduled Downtime will not exceed four (4) hours in any single calendar week.

 “Incident” means (i) any single event, or (ii) any set of events, that result in Downtime.